ranjankumarmandal/json-server-with-Nodejs/README.md

 # About

 This is node.js implementation of json-server, can be used to host in live servers.
-Note - This is created for educational pupose only
+Note - This is created for educational pupose only, hence can't be used for business related purpose.

 ## You have some query?